123clinton/123clinton/README.md

 # Hi there, my name is Clinton Achale 👋

-Here are some ideas to get you started:

-- 🔭 'm a licensed medical professional with a passion for Public Health and Medical Education.
+- ###🔭 I'm a licensed medical professional with a passion for Public Health and Medical Education.
 Recently, I've embarked on a new journey into the exciting world of data analytics, with the goal of building a robust career in this dynamic field.

 - 🌱 I'm currently immersed in a comprehensive training program in data analytics.
 My focus is on acquiring the skills and knowledge necessary to make a significant impact in the tech industry.
 - 🌱